General Post Office, Zagreb: 1941 sabotage

 On 14 September 1941, the telephone switchboard was destroyed in a sabotage organized by Rade Končar of the Communist Party of Croatia as an act of resistance against the Axis-aligned regime of the Independent State of Croatia.
 The sabotage was executed by three postal employees who managed to smuggle explosives into the strictly guarded building, and plant them in the switchboard during the night shift.
 After they left the city in the morning, an associate remotely detonated the charges by dialing a preselected phone number.
 The blast broke all the windows in the building and killed one police agent, injuring several more.
 The resulting damage caused significant disruption of international telephone service and required an extensive repair.

 Post-World War II history

 The building saw its second major adaptation in 1958, in which two side entrances were walled up, leaving only the main entrance from Jurišićeva Street.
 The 2001 adaptation undid some of the interior changes made in 1958, when luxurious details, such as majolica-decorated arches, were covered and thus hidden from view.
 Today, the General Post Office is a protected cultural monument.

 The General Post Office building hosts the Museum of Post and Telecommunications, founded in 1953 and opened to the public since 1997.
 It is owned and operated by T-Hrvatski Telekom.

 The General Post Office was featured on a HRK 2.30 postage stamp issued by the Croatian Post in 2004, as well as on a €0.70 postage stamp issued by the Österreichische Post in 2012.

 The building has been closed due to damage it sustained in the 2020 earthquake.
+On 8 September 2023, the Croatian Post moved their headquarters to Velika Gorica, as part of the giant package sorting complex.